OliviaLaske/ImageTriangulation/README.md

 `imageTriangulation.py` contains the Python script for creating an image triangulation with vertices chosen with Sobel edge detection.
 The commented out code randomly generates final vertices instead of using Sobel edge detection.

 ## Algorithm
-The algorithm consists of six steps:
+The algorithm consists of five steps:
-1. Set Initial Values
-2. Convert to Grayscale
+1. Convert to Grayscale
-3. Sharpen Image
+2. Sharpen Image
-4. Apply Sobel Operator
+3. Apply Sobel Operator
-5. Triangulate Points
+4. Triangulate Points
-6. Color in Triangles
+5. Color in Triangles

-### 1. Set Initial Values
 ![Original image](/readmeImages/waterLily_orig.jpg)

 __Figure 1__ Original image

-The first step is to input the original image as well as set the threshold value and density reduction parameter to determine the total number of triangles.
+Before the algorithm begins, we input the original image as well as set the threshold value and density reduction parameter to determine the total number of triangles.
 The threshold value must be between 0 and 255, and the density reduction parameter must be greater than or equal to 1.
-Figure 1 displays an image of the Taj Mahal as an example.
-The threshold value is set to 50, and the density reduction parameter is set to 20.
+Figure 1 displays an example image.
+The threshold value is set to 50, and the density reduction parameter is set to 40.

-### 2. Convert to Grayscale
+### 1. Convert to Grayscale
 ![Grayscale image](/readmeImages/waterLily_grey.jpg)

 __Figure 2__ Grayscale image.

-The second step is to convert the image to grayscale so that image processing operators can be applied in the next two steps.
+The first step is to convert the image to grayscale so that image processing operators can be applied in the next two steps.
 For each pixel in the image, the rgb value can be inserted into the following equation to find the output grayscale value ([Pham 2022](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9783180)):
 $$c=0.299r+0.587g+0.114b$$
 $$rgb=(c,c,c)$$
 Notice that the defining feature of a gray color is $r=g=b$.
 This number is then rounded to the nearest integer to produce a valid rgb value.
 For example, if a pixel has $rgb=(100,180,255)$, inputting $rgb$ into the grayscale equation yields a final value of $(165,165,165)$.
 After iterating over each pixel, Figure 2 displays the output grayscale image.

-### 3. Sharpen Image
+### 2. Sharpen Image
 ![Sharpened image](/readmeImages/waterLily_sharpened.jpg)

 __Figure 3__ Sharpened image.

-The third step is to sharpen the image using a $3\times3$ kernel in order to more clearly define the edges in the image.
+The second step is to sharpen the image using a $3\times3$ kernel in order to more clearly define the edges in the image.
 The value $\alpha$ controls the degree of sharpening.
 Here, we use 4, though 1 is also a standard value.
 ```math
 K=\begin{bmatrix} 0 & -1 & 0 \\ -1 & \alpha + 4 & -1 \\ 0 & -1 & 0 \end{bmatrix} \\
 ```